 Factbox: What pay rises will British public sector workers get?

-LONDON, July 13 (Reuters) - Britain on Thursday set out pay rises of at least 6% for millions of public sector staff, including teachers and some healthcare workers, accepting the recommendations of the independent pay review bodies.
+LONDON, July 13 (Reuters) - Britain on Thursday set out pay rises of at least 6% for millions of public sector staff, including teachers and some doctors, accepting the recommendations of independent pay review bodies.

-Britain has faced months of strike action by public sector workers over last year's pay offer, with trade unions demanding higher rises than originally recommended by the pay review bodies due to soaring inflation.
+Britain has faced months of strikes by public sector workers over last year's pay offer, with trade unions demanding higher rises than originally recommended by the pay review bodies due to soaring inflation.

+Education unions immediately said they would call off planned strikes and recommend accepting the deal.

 WHO ARE THE PAY REVIEW BODIES?

-The pay review bodies (PRBs) are independent panels which gather evidence and provide the government with advice on pay for many public sector workers.
+The pay review bodies (PRBs) are independent panels that gather evidence and provide the government with advice on pay for many public sector workers.

-There are eight PRBs, who make recommendations on pay in sectors ranging from health workers, teachers, the police, the army and the prison service.
+There are eight PRBs, which make recommendations on pay in sectors including health, teaching, the police, the army and the prison service.

-The PRBs have around 6 to 8 members, who are appointed to a term of three years.
+The PRBs have around six to eight members, who are appointed to a term of three years.
 They come from a range of organisations and are appointed by the prime minister or other ministers.

 WHY DO THEY MATTER?